alex-vasiliu/iOS-portfolio/README.md

 <details>
   <summary><b>More details about technologies used</b></summary>

-  * Store and Download files from cloud services Dropbox, iCloud, Drive
+  * Store, Download files from cloud services like Dropbox, iCloud, Google Drive
-  * Develop download library with torrent-like behaviour
+  * Develop an internal Download library with Torrent-like behaviour
-  * Localization for different countries based on device language
+  * Localization based on device language

 </details>
 <br>